Why call centre industry standards are really just a myth

-We refer to the contact centre as an industry, implying consensus and uniformity where it doesnt really exist.
+We refer to the contact centre as an industry, implying consensus and uniformity where it doesn’t really exist.

-The reality is that each contact center is unique in terms of the value it provides to the enterprise, unique in terms of the skill and knowledge of the management team and unique in terms of the centres culture.
+The reality is that each contact centre is unique in terms of the value it provides to the enterprise, unique in terms of the skill and knowledge of the management team and unique in terms of the centres culture.

-Which is why I am always so amazed when disparate centres define their service level goal to be consistent with some illusory industry standard, such as answering 80% of the calls in 20 seconds.
+This is why I am always so amazed when disparate centres define their service level goal to be consistent with some illusory industry standard, such as answering 80% of the calls in 20 seconds.

 Unless your centre has an external authority that demands a certain service level, I encourage you to examine how your service level goal was determined.

-Answers that include the words industry standard or weve always are not accepted.
+Answers that include the words industry-standard or we’ve always are not accepted.

 How should a service level goal be determined?